-- Α. The purpose of this Chapter is to provide specific regulations for the placement, construction and modification of WCFs.
-The provisions of this Chapter are not intended to and shall not be interpreted to prohibit or to have the effect of prohibiting the provision of WCFs, nor shall the provisions of this Chapter be applied in such a manner as to unreasonably discriminate between providers of functionally equivalent personal wireless services.
-The goals of this Chapter are to encourage: (i) the location of WCFs in nonresidential areas and to minimize the total number of Macro Towers throughout the Town; (ii) the joint use of new and existing Sites; (iii) users of Towers and Antennas to locate them, to the extent possible, in areas where the adverse impact on the Town is minimal: (iv) users of Towers and Antennas to configure them in a way that minimizes the visual impact of the Towers and Antennas and does not create additional cost for the Town or negative impact to other existing Town needs or interests; (v) WCFs to be situated and designed to minimize the impact on the surrounding neighborhoods and to maintain the character and appearance of the Town; and (vi) the ability of the providers of telecommunications services to provide such services throughout the Town quickly, effectively and efficiently.
+- The purpose of this Chapter is to provide specific regulations for the placement, construction and modification of WCFs.
+The provisions of this Chapter are not intended to and shall not be interpreted to prohibit or to have the effect of prohibiting the provision of conforming WCFs, nor shall the provisions of this Chapter be applied in such a manner as to unreasonably discriminate between providers of functionally equivalent personal wireless services.
+The goals of this Chapter are to encourage: (i) the location of WCFs in nonresidential areas; (ii) to minimize the total number of Towers throughout the Town; (iii) the joint use of new and existing Sites; (iv) users of Towers and Antennas to locate them, to the extent possible, in areas where the adverse impact on the Town is minimal; (v) users of Towers and Antennas to configure them in a way that minimizes the visual impact of the Towers and Antennas and does not create additional cost for the Town or negative impact to other existing Town needs or interests; (vi) WCFs to be situated and designed to minimize the impact on the surrounding neighborhoods and to maintain the character and appearance of the Town; and (vii) the ability of the providers of telecommunications services to provide such services throughout the Town quickly, effectively and efficiently.
 Accordingly, the Town Council finds that the promulgation of this Chapter is warranted and necessary to: - 1.
-Manage the location of Tower WCFs in the Town and provide for the use of Public Property for the placement thereof. - 2.
+Manage the location of Tower WCFs in the Town. - 2.
 Mitigate potential adverse impacts to residential areas and land uses. - 3.
 Minimize visual impacts of WCFs through careful design, siting, landscape screening and innovative Camouflage Design Techniques. - 4.
 Accommodate the growing need for WCFs. - 5.
-Promote and encourage shared use/Collocation of existing and new Towers as a primary option rather than construction of additional single-use Towers, and to reduce the number of such structures needed in the future. - 6.
-Consider the public health and safety of towers to the extent allowed by the Telecommunications Act of 1996 and any other applicable law. - 7.
-Avoid potential damage to adjacent properties through engineering and proper siting of Antenna support structure. - 8.
-Effectively manage WCFs in the Public Right-of-Way. - B. New Uses.
-All new WCFs shall comply with this Chapter after the date of passage of the ordinance - C. Existing Uses.
-All Towers existing on the date of passage of the ordinance shall be allowed to continue their usage as they are presently approved.
+Promote and encourage Collocation of existing and new Towers as a primary option rather than construction of additional single-use Towers, and to reduce the number of such structures needed in the future. - 6.
+Consider the public health, safety and welfare of Towers to the extent allowed by the Telecommunications Act of 1996 and any other applicable law. - 7.
+Avoid potential damage to adjacent properties through engineering and proper siting of Towers. - 8.
+Effectively manage WCFs in the Public Right-of-Way. - B. All new WCFs shall comply with this Chapter after the date of passage of the ordinance.

+C. All Towers existing on the date of passage of the ordinance shall be allowed to continue their usage as they are presently approved.
 Routine maintenance shall be permitted on such existing Towers.

-17.60.030: - Applicability.
+17.60.030 Applicability.